You are here

 What is the Energy 101 Framework?

-The framework has 5 units for a semester-long course structure with each of the units being composed of 1-3 sections and 36 supporting core concepts.
 The structure of the framework was the result of the mapping of the Energy Literacy Principles and Fundamental Concepts to "introduction to energy" curricula from universities and community colleges, and from the discourse among energy educators from across the country.
 The framework is:

 - Designed for a semester-long course structure